-How The Alt Right — And Paul Ryan's Challenger — Coordinate To Fight The "Jewish Media"
+How The Alt-Right — And Paul Ryan's Challenger — Coordinate To Fight The "Jewish Media"

 The screenshots reviewed by BuzzFeed News offer a glimpse into the world of coordinated harassment campaigns on Twitter by troll armies.
 According to one former member of the group, CityRevoltVoteNehlen was one of numerous DM groups Nehlen used to coordinate messaging campaigns with supporters.

 “Everyone uses these private DM groups, it seems,” one former Nehlen DM group member said.
 Indeed, screenshots appear to show some users claiming participation in dozens of direct message groups.
-"A lot of the time it’s how the #MAGA sausage gets made," another pro-Trump media personality told BuzzFeed News referring to the use of DM groups.
+“A lot of the time it’s how the #MAGA sausage gets made,” another pro-Trump media personality told BuzzFeed News, referring to the use of DM groups.

 One pro-Trump Twitter personality who told BuzzFeed News they’d been invited to a number of similar groups said that the groups are mostly used by unknown accounts looking to grow their followings.
-“Most of these the groups are just people who’re thirsty for retweets.
+“Most of these, the groups are just people who’re thirsty for retweets.
 But they’re not worth the trouble in my opinion — in these big open chats all it takes is one person to bring it all down.
 In some of them the things people say are really stupid,” they said.

 Whether its harmless gossip, sharing articles, retweet schemes, or coordinated harassment campaigns, the groups suggest that underneath Twitter's chaotic political discourse a second, equally important conversation is taking place.